Anadudev/Porthree/README.md

-**Porthree**, built by aspiring software engineers at **Holberton** School (**ALX**), is a personal portfolio management platform designed to empower individuals to showcase their skills, achievements, and experiences in a captivating and professional manner.
+**Porthree** is a portfolio project built by software engineers from **Holberton** School (**ALX**).
+It is a personal portfolio management platform designed to empower individuals to showcase their skills, achievements, and experiences in a captivating and professional manner.
 It aims to simplify the process of creating and maintaining a portfolio, freeing users to focus on career growth and personal development.

 ## Motivation